shenmishajing/pytorch_extension_example/README.md

 ```

 But, there is an issue of `clangd` about this, and you have to remove all the args not supported by `clangd` manually.
 I have provided a config file to remove all the args introduced by my `CMakeLists.txt` and not unsupported by `clangd`.
 You can get it from [here](https://github.com/shenmishajing/Setting-for-Mac/blob/master/config/clangd/config.yaml), and copy it to the project root and rename it to `.clangd`  or just copy it to the `.config` folder under the home dir to address this issue.

+> Note that, you have to pass `--enable-config` to clangd to enable the config file.
+Set it in `clangd.arguments` of vscode settings.

 ## The project